-It is important to note that course assistance websites, such as CourseHero, or Al generated content are not permitted sources, unless the instructor explicitly gives permission.
+It is important to note that course assistance websites, such as CourseHero, or AI generated content are not permitted sources, unless the instructor explicitly gives permission.
 Material taken or copied from these sites can be deemed unauthorized material and a violation of academic integrity.
 These sites offer information that might be inaccurate or biased and most importantly, relying on restricted sources will hamper your learning process, particularly the critical thinking steps necessary for college-level assignments.

 Additionally, students may naturally choose to use online forums for course-wide discussions (e.g., Group lists or chats) to discuss concepts in the course.
-However, collaboration on graded assignments is strictly prohibited unless otherwise stated.
-Examples of prohibited collaboration include: asking classmates for answers on quizzes or exams, asking for access codes to clicker polls, etc. Please visit the Office of Graduate Studies' full list of campuswide policies and reach out if you have questions.
+However, collaboration among teams on any project is strictly prohibited unless otherwise stated.
+Examples of prohibited collaboration include: asking classmates for answers on quizzes, asking for access codes to clicker polls, etc. Please visit the Office of Graduate Studies' full list of campus-wide policies and reach out if you have questions.

-Finally, on each exam or assignment you must write out and sign the following pledge: "I pledge on my honor that I have not given or received any unauthorized assistance on this exam/assignment."
+Finally, on each quiz or project report, you must write out the following pledge: "I pledge on my honor that I have not given or received any unauthorized assistance on this quiz/assignment," which is signed by all team members.

 If you ever feel pressured to comply with someone else's academic integrity violation, please reach out to me straight away.
-Also, if you are ever unclear about acceptable levels of collaboration, please ask!
+Also, if you are ever unclear about acceptable levels of collaboration, you must ask!

-To help you avoid unintentional violations, the following table lists levels of collaboration that are acceptable for each graded exercise.
+To help you avoid unintentional violations, the following table lists levels of collaboration that are acceptable for each graded work.
 Each assignment will contain more specific information regarding acceptable levels of collaboration.

-OPEN NOTES USE BOOK LEARN ONLINE GATHER CONTENT With AI ASK FRIENDS WORK IN GROUPS
+OPEN NOTES USE BOOK LEARN GATHER CONTENT With AI ASK FRIENDS WORK IN GROUPS

-Homework Assignments ~ ~ ~ ~

-Quizzes ~
+Quizzes ~ ~

-Team Project ~ ~ ~ ✓ ~
+Biweekly Projects ~ ~ ~ ~

-Final Exam ~ ~ ~
+Term Project ~ ~ ~ ~